Sparse Robust Classification via the Kernel Mean: Why the Mean?

 \subsection{Extension to Multiple Kernels}

-To ensure the practical success of any kernel based method, it is important that the \emph{correct} feature map be chosen.
-Thus far we have only considered the problem of learning with a single feature map, and not the problem of \emph{learning the feature map}.
-Given $k$ feature maps $\phi_i : X \rightarrow \Hilbert_i$, $i \in [1;k]$, multiple kernel learning \cite{Bach2008,Hussain2011,Cortes2013} considers learning over a function class that is the convex hull of the classes $\Fclass_{\phi_i}^1$,
+To ensure the practical success of any kernel method, it is important that the \emph{correct} feature map be chosen.
+This is especially true when using the mean classifier.
+Even for universal $\phi$, it is \emph{not} the case that $\Fclass_\phi^1$ is dense in $\BoundedF{X}{1}$.
+It is essential therefore that we use the correct feature map. \\ \\ So far we have only considered the problem of learning with a single feature map, and not the problem of \emph{learning the feature map}.
+Given $k$ feature maps $\phi_i : X \rightarrow \Hilbert_i$, $i \in [1;k]$, multiple kernel learning \citep{lanckriet2004learning, Bach2008,Hussain2011,Cortes2013} considers learning over a function class that is the convex hull of the classes $\Fclass_{\phi_i}^1$,